QuantEcon/lecture-python-intro/lectures/money_inflation.md

 Our model equates the demand for money to the supply at each time $t \geq 0$.

-Equality between those demands and supply gives in a **dynamic** model in which   money supply and  price level *sequences* are simultaneously determined by a  set of simultaneous linear  equations.
+Equality between those demands and supply gives a *dynamic* model in which   money supply and  price level *sequences* are simultaneously determined by a  set of simultaneous linear  equations.

 These equations take the form of what are often called vector linear **difference equations**.